foerster-werbung/ocb/README.md

 ### Variables for the container

-Following environment variables can be used from [docker-octobercms](https://github.com/aspendigital/docker-octobercms#docker-entrypoint).

-Do not use the `October CMS app environment config` from [docker-octobercms](https://github.com/aspendigital/docker-octobercms#october-cms-app-environment-config) since the project is init and handled by ocb.

 #### OCB Variables
 | Variable | Default | Action |
 | -------- | ------- | ------ |